Do you experience more frustration than joy in your family?

 - Contact our office and schedule an initial intake appointment with one of our skilled therapists

 - Join us for a positive discipline workshop or a parent consultation for 1:1 help

 - Learn how to discipline your child in a positive way!

 Other Services Offered by Wellview Counseling

 In addition to parent education, Wellview Counseling’s team of therapists offer a variety of other mental health services.
-These include child counseling and play therapy, teen counseling, individual therapy, treatment for postpartum anxiety and depression, treatment for trauma survivors and PTSD, and therapy for those struggling with chronic illness.
+These include child counseling and play therapy, teen counseling, individual therapy, treatment for postpartum anxiety and depression, treatment for trauma survivors and PTSD, family therapy, and therapy for those struggling with chronic illness.
 If you are unable to attend counseling in our Roswell, GA office, we encourage you to consider our online therapy option.